 There are a lot of things to know when booking a casa particular online:

 1) Airbnb doesn’t actually work in Cuba.
-You can login, view your profile, and current bookings, but you can’t communicate with your hosts or change your bookings.
-One way to get around that is to find somewhere with internet access and use a VPN, but as internet isn’t so readily available and even when it is, it’s often very slow, you can’t rely on this option.
+You can log in, and view your profile, and current bookings, but you can’t communicate with your hosts or change your bookings.
+One way to get around that is to find somewhere with internet access and use a VPN, but as the internet isn’t so readily available, and even when it is, it’s often very slow, you can’t rely on this option.
 So make your reservations before coming into the country.
-I also recommend printing off your reservations as well (with the hosts details such as their address) and/or saving the details on your phone, as a backup plan.
+I also recommend printing off your reservations as well (with the hosts’ details such as their address) and/or saving the details on your phone, as a backup plan.

-2) When communicating with your hosts prior to your trip, expect there to be delays when responding to inquires.
+2) When communicating with your hosts prior to your trip, expect there to be delays when responding to inquiries.
 This is again due to the internet issue described above.